AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

 ## Introduction
-__KIDS *first*__ offer healthy online cooking classes aimed to teach basic cooking techniques to all kids and of course to the whole family as well.
+__KIDS *first*__ offers healthy online cooking classes aimed to teach basic cooking techniques to all kids and of course to the whole family as well.

 Cooking is an art.
 It's a daily house choir that can be learned by doing.
 Teaching the art of cooking from an early age with the help of these online cooking classes can promote creativity, a healthy and nutritious diet, cleanliness, self-confidence, and all other good benefits that cooking can bring to the whole family, especially to the kids in the house.

 Good family bonding can be achieved by implicating everyone to do something and finish them happily to create happy memories.
 But sometimes parents are so loaded with work and stuff that family bonding and sometimes family gathering is forgotten.
-So __KIDS *first*__ is designed online to unite everyone in the house without going outside.
+So __KIDS *first*__ is designed online to unite everyone in the house without stepping outside.
 It’s also free of charge so parents don’t need to worry about monthly payments or maintenance.
 The only penny you need to spend is in buying good kitchen tools for the children’s safety and all the healthy ingredients of the recipes we send via email prior to the cooking classes.

 Cooking in our very own cozy little kitchen all together with our kids, helping each other to finish a nice good meal, and also cooking and sharing tips with other families from their own kitchen is fun, beneficial, and healthy.
 It’s the best way to spend time with the family and to enjoy a nice healthy meal created by everyone.
 <br>

 ## Origin

 I had a lot of ideas for this project.
 And after giving it a lot of thought, finally I come up with the best one for my project.
 I found some books in my house that I purchased when my child was born.
 It’s a series of recipe books for 6-month-old babies up to 5-year-old toddlers.
 And that’s how I came up with the __Online cooking with kids__ website.
 I want to show and promote cooking healthy food with kids and to teach them the basics of cooking.
 It's easier to build.
-I also kept the website’s name "__KIDS *first*__" and I added the recipes from the recipe books and some tips too for the kids as an extra content to make the webpage more dynamic and engaging.
+I also kept the website’s name "__KIDS *first*__" from a previous idea I had for this project.
+I even design a logo for it but I didn't use it.
+I added the recipes from the recipe books and some tips too for the kids as an extra content to make the webpage more dynamic and engaging.
 As an example, my child loves the handwashing video I put.
 Ever since we watch it, she always remembers the video every time she washes her hands.
 So I made a wireframe using Balsamiq to sketch some of my ideas and it served as a guide in shaping the website.
 <br>
 <p align="center">
 <img src="assets/images/screenshot-wireframe.png" alt="My webpage wireframe" width="400" height="300">